savioshaju/IIIT-H-/README.md

 * Record or upload an English phrase.
 * System detects accent → infers region → shows top cuisine recommendations.

+**Analysis:**
+An innovative and engaging extension of the core model, translating accent recognition into a personalized, real-world application.
+The system effectively links detected accents to culturally relevant cuisine preferences using a smooth and interactive interface.

+**Observations:**
+This integration showcases how speech AI can be leveraged creatively for regional personalization.
+The demo illustrates practical usability, technical soundness, and user-centric design.
+It’s a great example of bridging research with everyday applications.

 ## 4 Word-Level vs. Sentence-Level Accent Detection

 This section investigates **accent classification at two linguistic granularities** using HuBERT embeddings: word-level and sentence-level.
 The goal is to analyze how segment length and context affect model performance.